Expensify/App/contributingGuides/TestRail_Navigation_C+.md

 # TestRail Navigation and Process for Contributor Plus (C+)

 ## Context
-C+ are responsible for finding the appropriate location for a new or updated regression test case before the proposed test steps are posted by the Contributor who fixed the bug.
+C+ are responsible for finding the appropriate location for new or updated regression test cases when NewDot bugs are fixed.
+Contributors working on fixing these bugs will then propose test steps to be added to [TestRail](https://expensify.testrail.io/index.php?/dashboard).
 This document is intended to give a short overview on how to navigate TestRail and best practices on choosing the correct location for the proposed steps.
 As a C+ member, you will have view-only access to Expensify's TestRail account in order to complete this task.

 ## Navigating TestRail